FutureVU Progress FY2020 (July 2019 – June 2020)

 FutureVU considers sustainable infrastructure as an important element to ensure changes to the built environment are handled in an environmentally responsible and efficient manner.
 The university aims to impact the built environment in positive ways and minimize negative impacts as much as possible.

-21 total LEED certified buildings on campus as of FY2019
+21 total LEED certified buildings on campus as of FY2020

-1 building designed to achieve WELL certification (certification pending) and open in FY2019
+1 building designed to achieve WELL certification (certification pending) and opened in FY2019

-Highlighted Sustainable Landscape and Building Projects Completed in FY2019
+Highlighted Sustainable Landscape and Building Project Completed in FY2020

 TRANSPORTATION AND MOBILITY